arj03/ssb-browser-core/README.md

 ### add(msg, cb)

-Add a raw message (without id and timestamp) to the database and return the stored message (id, timestamp, value = original message) or err.
+Add a raw message (without id and timestamp) to the database.
+Callback is the stored message (id, timestamp, value = original message) or err.

 ### del(id, cb)